MicrosoftDocs/dynamics365smb-docs/business-central/admin-job-queues-schedule-tasks.md

 If you contact your Microsoft partner or Microsoft for support, provide the following information:

-* The ID of the job queue entry run where the error occurred
+* The ID of the job queue entry runs where the error occurred
 * The timestamp of when the error occurred
 * Your timezone